PowerShellEmpire/PowerTools/README.md

     Invoke-Netview                  -   a port of @mubix's netview.exe tool using Get-Net* functionality finds all machines on the local domain and runs various enumeration methods on what it finds
+    Invoke-NetviewThreaded          -   threaded version of Invoke-NetView
     Invoke-UserHunter               -   finds machines on the local domain where specified users are logged into, and can optionsally check if the current user has local admin access to found machines
+    Invoke-UserHunterThreaded       -   threaded version of Invoke-UserHunter
-    Invoke-StealthUserHunter        -   finds all file servers utilizes in user HomeDirectories, and checks the sessions one each file server, hunting for particular users Invoke-ShareFinder              -   finds (non-standard) shares on hosts in the local domain Invoke-FileFinder               -   finds potentially sensitive files on hosts in the local domain Invoke-FindLocalAdminAccess     -   finds machines on the domain that the current user has local admin access to
+    Invoke-StealthUserHunter        -   finds all file servers utilizes in user HomeDirectories, and checks the sessions one each file server, hunting for particular users Invoke-ShareFinder              -   finds (non-standard) shares on hosts in the local domain Invoke-ShareFinderThreaded      -   threaded version if Invoke-ShareFinder
+    Invoke-FileFinder               -   finds potentially sensitive files on hosts in the local domain Invoke-FindLocalAdminAccess     -   finds machines on the domain that the current user has local admin access to
+    Invoke-FindLocalAdminAccesThreaded- threaded version of Invoke-FindLocalAdminAccess
     Invoke-UserFieldSearch          -   searches a user field for a particular term Invoke-ComputerFieldSearch      -   searches a computer field for a particular term Invoke-FindVulnSystems          -   finds systems likely vulnerable to MS08-067